jlubo/memory-consolidation-stc/README.md

 	* __compile__ - compiles the code as it is (without setting any specific preprocessor definition for a particular simulation)
 	* __compile_2N1S_conv__ - compiles the code for testing the convergence of the membrane potential
 	* __compile_2N1S_Li2016__ - compiles the code for simulating the effect of basic plasticity induction protocols at a single synapse, with the same model as in Li, Kulvicius, Tetzlaff, PLOS ONE, 2016
-	* __compile_2N1S_minimal__ - compiles the code for a minimal example of the induction of early-phase plasticity by a few pre-defined spikes
+	* __compile_2N1S_basic_early__ - compiles the code for a simple example of the induction of early-phase plasticity by a few pre-defined spikes
 	* __compile_activation_attractors__ - compiles the code for network simulations to investigate the spontaneous activation of assemblies in the absence of plasticity and in the presence of background noise or in the presence of 1 Hz/5 Hz oscillatory input to the inhibitory population
-	* __compile_CA150__ - compiles the code for network simulations of learning, consolidation, and recall of a memory representation of 150 neurons
+	* __compile_CA200__ - compiles the code for network simulations of learning, consolidation, and recall of a memory representation of 200 neurons
 	* __compile_max_activity__ - compiles the code for a network that has one neuron spiking at maximal activity
 	* __compile_onespike__ - compiles the code for a network that is stimulated with a single pulse to evoke one spike in one neuron
-	* __compile_organization_attractors__ - compiles the code for network simulations of learning and consolidating three attractor memory representations in different organizational paradigms
+	* __compile_organization_attractors__ - compiles the code for a network that learns and consolidates three attractor memory representations in different organizational paradigms
-	* __compile_PFreq__ - compiles the code for network simulations to characterize plasticity regimes depending on pre- and post-synaptic firing rate
+	* __compile_PFreq__ - compiles the code for simulations serving to characterize plasticity regimes depending on pre- and post-synaptic firing rate

+### Running a simulation
-The simulation is run by executing the binary file with or without command line options (as defined in __NetworkMain.cpp__, e.g., via one of the following shell scripts).
+To run a simulation, execute the binary file with or without command line options (as defined in __NetworkMain.cpp__, e.g., via one of the following shell scripts).
-Please note that in addition there are preprocessor options that can be set before compiling (e.g., in __NetworkSimulation.cpp__) but cannot be changed during runtime.
+Please note that in addition, there are preprocessor options that can be set before compiling (see, for example, __NetworkSimulation.cpp__ or one of the __compile\*__ scripts) but that cannot be changed during runtime.

 The binaries and run scripts for the studies mentioned above are located in subdirectories of __simulation-bin/__.
-Please note that some of these scripts trigger a cascade of many simulations by using the `screen` command.
+Please note that some of these scripts trigger a cascade of many simulations by using the `screen` command (which has to be installed).
 This may cause less powerful machines to take very long or to run into memory issues.
 In those cases, you might consider to run simulations separately.

 * __run_binary_paper1/__: